gregorriegler/Bookshelf-Kata/README.md

 ### Step 4
 We really love our Bookshelf so far.
 We added so many books, we would like to celebrate that.
-Therefor, every 25th book we add should be marked as a golden anniversary book.
+Therefore, every 25th book we add should be marked as a golden anniversary book.

 ### Step 5
 A new version of `Db` came out.
 It's much faster, but they renamed the persist function.